dreamtimescape/png_sneak/README.md

     2 - 10
     3 - 11

-filter type 4 is used by the encoder for rows after the payload content, and is ignored by the decoder.
+filter type 4 is used to indicate the end of the bitstream, it and any filter types afterward are ignored by the decoder.

 The payload is possibly compressed by zlib if it will reduce in size.
 If the payload is pure ASCII, an additional compression